 Event Merchandise, Food and Product Sourcing

-Natural Tableware is donating the compostable servingware for event attendees, backstage, fan and sponsor VIP areas.
+Compostable servingware for event attendees, backstage, fan and sponsor VIP areas.

-The Rock the Green team is proud of the sustainable practices used in the planning of the music festival and the day-to-day business of our 501(c)(3) nonprofit organization.
+The Rock the Green team is proud of the sustainable practices used in the planning of the Sustainability Festival and the day-to-day business of our 501(c)(3) nonprofit organization.
 From limiting the use of printed material, to reducing, reusing and recycling office materials, Rock the Green’s directors and many volunteers strive to incorporate the 3 R’s into work habits on a daily basis.
 These practices are amplified at our events through holistic planning methods.

 Rock the Green has earned the Travel Green Wisconsin Certification for sustainability practices and as a green destination.